tznyykali/armor-scan-guardian/README.md

 # Step 4: Start the development server with auto-reloading and an instant preview.
 npm run dev

+or

+Download this repo as zipfile.
+Unzip the file.
+Open your IDE and open a new folder.
+Choose the unzip folder and ready to go.
 ```

 **Edit a file directly in GitHub**